kllarena07/MYC/README.md

 ## What's next for MYC:

-The scope of the MYC is enormous.
-We are planning on integrating MYC to focus not only on finance but also on subjects such as biology, chemistry, math, statistics, and almost any subject/profession you could think of.
+The scope of MYC's application is extensive.
+Our goal is to broaden its reach beyond finance to encompass a diverse array of subjects and disciplines.
+From biology and chemistry to mathematics, statistics, and beyond, MYC aims to cater to the learning needs of individuals across various academic and professional fields.
+With this expansion, users will have access to on-demand assistance and support in navigating complex concepts and terminology, fostering a more enriching and accessible learning experience across a wide spectrum of subjects.

 ## Try it out: